saidaibrg/trebble-focus/README.md

 - [DONE] nextui button for redirection
+- move the shared components from app/page to app/layout
+- make the playlist display the same but a new component? useState??

 - redirect URI in the create an app on spotify web development
 - spotify api functionality for btn redirection